-What makes the coaster a joy to ride is the incorporation of several inversion back to back without making well use of tunnels, terrain and dig in area to give riders a good feel of speed and excitement without spinning riders too much and making them nauseous (moderate intensity rating).
+Moreover, what makes the coaster a joy to ride is the incorporation of several inversion back to back without making well use of tunnels, terrain and dig in area to give riders a good feel of speed and excitement without spinning riders too much and making them nauseous (moderate intensity rating).
 This is despite the coaster putting riders speeds up to 72km/hr with G-forces up to 4.2G.

 When you had completed a thrill ride in Thrope park, you can reward yourself by buying a trophy medal of completion or a T-shirt in one of the many gift shops littered around the park.
 Usually each ride attraction will have their own gift shop at the end of the ride exit, often hawking several unique attraction-only merchandise only available at that shop.
 Amusing as it seems, its worth checking out those, especially from rides/coasters you adore.